haziqali/MeetingScheduler-backend/README.md

 ﻿# MeetingScheduler - backend
- created using Node, Express and MongoDB
+ created using Node, Express and MongoDB.
            Documentation of the api's available at : http://docs.themeetingscheduler.tk